 The library maintains a good working collection in the history of art and architecture, especially the Renaissance.
 Small but noteworthy collections include contemporary art and architecture, landscape architecture, Italian history and literature, American literature, historical travel books, and music.
 See the Collection Development section for a detailed description of our acquisitions policy.

-The library acquires approximately 2,500 volumes per year.
+The library acquires approximately 2,500 items per year.
 It subscribes to 600 periodicals.
 Gifts are welcome in the core areas of collecting, especially the publications of Academy Fellows and readers.